Thiararapeter/Super-SMTP-For-Wordpress/readme.md

 - **Sort By Option:** Added the ability to sort email logs by date or status.
 - **Delete Log Entry:** Users can now delete specific email log entries directly from the settings page.

+## Installation
+1. Go to [Super SMTP Plugin](https://thiarara.co.ke/product/super-smtp/) to download the plugin.
+2. Go to the Add New plugins screen in your WordPress Dashboard.
+3. Click the upload tab.
+4. Browse for the plugin file (`super-smtp.zip`) on your computer.
+5. Click "Install Now" and then hit the activate button.

+## Plugin Setup
+1. After activating the Super SMTP plugin, navigate to your WordPress Dashboard.
+2. Look for the "Settings" menu on the left-hand side.
+3. Click on "Super SMTP" to access the plugin settings.
+4. Configure the necessary SMTP settings such as server address, port, username, and password.
+5. Save the changes.
+Now, your WordPress site should be configured to use the Super SMTP settings for sending emails.
+Make sure to test the email functionality to ensure everything is set up correctly.

 ## SMTP Mailer Settings
 - **SMTP Host:** Your outgoing mail server (e.g., smtp.gmail.com).
 - **SMTP Authentication:** Whether to use SMTP authentication when sending an email (True/False).
 If you choose to authenticate, you will also need to provide your username and password.